DamienDavisNeff/RemoveDogeLogo/README.md

 # RemoveDogeLogo
+THIS IS NOW USELESS, AS THE DOGE LOGO HAS BEEN REMOVED!
+Now it removes the bird from the Twitter homescreen.

-Removes the doge logo from the homescreen of Twitter
+[Old]Removed the doge logo from the homescreen of Twitter

 ## To Use